rachelproductmanager/DeepLearnWebsite/content/sprinkle-creating-an-e-commerce-brand.md

 #### **h) Mind your metrics**

+Last but definitely not least, your metrics matter and you should measure them regularly and consistently.
+Know your way around Google Analytics and set metrics that make sense for your business.
+Above all, if we can learn anything from e-commerce giant Amazon, is that being customer-obsessed is a good mantra to have and focusing on long-term gains rather that short term wins is a wise strategy.

+> _"We first measure ourselves in terms of the metrics most indicative of our market leadership: customer and revenue growth, the degree to which our customers continue to purchase from us on a repeat basis, and the strength of our brand."_
+>
+> \-Jeff Bezos, Amazon Founder & CEO

 ## Final word

 I'll leave you with one of my favourite Jeff Bezos quotes which sums up the e-commerce experience quite nicely: